quantum2409/Eavesdropping101/Assignment 2/README.md

 qmnjvsa nv wewc flct vprj tj tvvplvl fv xja vqildhc xmlnvc nacyclpa fc gyt vfvw. fv wgqyp, pqq pqcs y wsq rx qmnjvafy cgv tlvhf cw tyl aeuq fv xja tkbv cqnsqs. lhf avawnc cv eas fuqb qvq tc yllrqr xxwa cfy. psdc uqf avrqc gefq pyat trac xwv taa wwd dv eas flcbq. vd trawm vupq quw x decgqcwt, yq yafl vlqs yqklhq! snafq vml lhvqpawr nqg_vfusr_ec_wawy qp fn wgawdgf.
 ```

 The last words you hear are "whisper the password and i'll be free" and then...
 The walls of the cave start moving in...
 They are in to crush you...
-You need to free the soul before 7th June 2023 or you will be crushed to death.
+You need to free the soul before 7th June 2023 EOD or you will be crushed to death.
 ALL THE BEST.